Aldh2 Deficiency Foods to Avoid: High Acetaldehyde Foods That Cause Problems in Deficient Individuals

-Alcohol - Acetaldehyde in alcoholic beverages gives those with an ALDH2 deficiency the worst symptoms and it’s often from alcohol that users realise they have a deficiency.
+Acetaldehyde in alcoholic beverages gives those with an ALDH2 deficiency the worst symptoms and it’s often from alcohol that users realise they have a deficiency.

-Because there is a much higher level of acetaldehyde in something like white wine compared to yogurt, alcohol will produce the bigger reaction.
+Because there is a much higher level of acetaldehyde in something like white wine compared to yogurt, alcohol will produce a bigger reaction.
 It also means that if you have numerous alcoholic drinks in one night, your body will become overwhelmed with acetaldehyde.
 You would need to eat a lot of yogurt to get a similar reaction.

 Some alcoholic beverages with acetaldehyde in high amounts include:

 Drinks without alcohol can still be sources of acetaldehyde.
 Some drinks even have this chemical added for additional flavour.
 Some non-alcoholic drinks that have acetaldehyde include: